The 25 Best Runway Looks from Paris Spring Haute Couture Week

 MORE: 20 Perfect Fashion Combos That Never Go Out of Style

-It’s the best of all worlds colliding and topped with copious amounts of tulle, glitz, intricate detailing and romance.
-It was an incredibly hard task to do, but we managed to round up 25 of our favorite couture looks from the runway this past week.
-We saw explosions of vibrant colors, voluminous skirts and details, details, details, from netted veils with miniature decorative flies at Christian Dior to ruffled covered gowns at Givenchy and glitter galore from Elie Saab.
+It’s the best of all worlds colliding and topped with copious amounts of tulle, glitz, intricate detailing, and romance.
+It was an incredibly hard task, but we managed to round up 25 of our favorite couture looks from the runway this past week.
+We saw explosions of vibrant colors, voluminous skirts, and details, details, details, from netted veils with miniature decorative flies at Christian Dior to ruffled covered gowns at Givenchy and glitter galore from Elie Saab.

 MORE: The Best Street Style from Paris Haute Couture Week Spring 2018